How to Choose the Right iPhone for You in 2024

 You want the latest and greatest iPhone

-Both versions of the iPhone 15 are available in two sizes: the 6.1″ iPhone 15 or iPhone 15 Pro, and the 6.7″ iPhone 15 Plus and iPhone 15 Pro Max.
+Both versions of the iPhone 16 are available in two sizes, with the Pro models gaining a few millimeters since last year.
+There are the 6.1″ iPhone 16 and the 6.7″ iPhone 16 Plus, and the 6.3″ iPhone 16 Pro and 6.9″ iPhone 16 Pro Max.

 Note that you can buy an iPhone on Apple’s iPhone upgrade program, and, if you do, you can trade in your iPhone every year for a new one.
-If you always want the latest iPhone, this is your best bet.
+If you always want the latest iPhone, this is your best option.
 You can switch from year to year if you want, say, the plain model one year, the Pro the next year, and so on.

 You want the iPhone with the best cameras

-Pro models have three cameras, compared to only two on the plain iPhone 15: the additional camera is a telephoto lens, which is very useful, whereas the non-Pro models only have ultra-wide and wide-angle lenses.
-This is a 5x optical zoom, the longest zoom lens that Apple has ever had in an iPhone.
+Apple generally includes the best cameras on its Pro model iPhones, but the plain iPhone 16 models also have a 48-megapixel main camera.
+Pro models have three cameras, compared to only two on the plain iPhone 16: the additional camera is a telephoto lens, which is very useful.
+This is a 5x optical zoom, the longest zoom lens that Apple has ever had in an iPhone., The non-Pro models only have ultra-wide and wide-angle lenses, and the wide-angle camera is only 12 megapixels.

-If you are familiar with cameras, this gives the iPhone 15 Pro and Pro Max a total of seven focal lengths, allowing you to shoot photos up close and at a distance.
+If you are familiar with cameras, this gives the iPhone 16 Pro and Pro Max a total of seven focal lengths, allowing you to shoot photos up close and at a distance.

 If size matters

-Left to right: iPhone 15 Pro Max, iPhone 15, iPhone SE (3rd generation).
+Left to right: iPhone 16 Pro Max, iPhone 16, iPhone SE (3rd generation).

-This year’s models come in three sizes: the iPhone SE, the iPhone 15 and iPhone 15 Pro, and the iPhone 15 Plus and iPhone 15 Pro Max.
-These are respectively 4.7″, 6.1″, and 6.7″ displays.
 The Plus and Max models may be too large for some people.
-If you have small hands, then the Plus and Max iPhones will feel like a small iPad.
-If you have large hands, however, and large pockets – or always carry your iPhone in a purse or bag – and especially if you want the biggest display, then the iPhone 15 Plus or iPhone 15 Pro Max is for you.
+If you have small hands, then these iPhones will feel like a small iPad.
+If you have large hands, however, and large pockets – or always carry your iPhone in a purse or bag – and especially if you want the biggest display, then the iPhone 16 Plus or iPhone 16 Pro Max is for you.
+There’s a small difference in size of the screens on the two larger models, but the Pro models get larger displays due to slimmer bezels.

 If in doubt, try them out in a store.
 Phone size is very personal, and you may find that the size that works best for you is not the one you expected.